Better Photos for Arts and Craft Shows

 You won't get into the best juried shows with craft photos that are only marginally good.

-Your Photos Are the Only Thing Jurors Have To Assess the Quality of Your Work
+Your Photos Are the Only Thing Jurors Have to Assess the Quality of Your Work

 It may seem unfair that great products can be excluded from great craft shows because of mediocre photography.
 If you're not entering the show as a photographer, why should your application be judged on your photography skills?